holochain/docs-pages/src/concepts/5_linking_data_together.md

 * have the content and can calculate its hash, or
 * receive the hash from somewhere else.

-And a hash is a 'black box'---the DHT can only give you full entries, not search for partial content in an entry.
+And a hash is a 'black box'---the DHT can only give you full entries, not search for entries that may contain a value.

 So how do we find what we're looking for?